jcg122562/JCG-CEBD-1160-Project/README.md

 ### Methods

 To prepare the features, I have performed an extensive cleaning of the dataset that includes feature selection, extraction and transformation.
-I selected the ordinal logistic regression model ([Pseudocode link](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html "Logistic Regression Link!")) as my predicted value is categorical that has 4 ordinal categories namely, 1 for 2000 retweets and below, 2 for 2001-4000, 3 for 4001-6000 and 4 for above 6000.
+I selected the ordinal logistic regression model ([Pseudocode link](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html "Logistic Regression Link!")) because my predicted value is categorical, which has 4 ordinal categories namely, 1 for 2000 retweets and below, 2 for 2001-4000, 3 for 4001-6000 and 4 for above 6000.
 The logistic regression fits my objective to answer my research question as to whether the featured indenpendent variables mentioned in the **abstract** can predict the level of the tweet's virality as measured by the retweet level.

 ### Results